Clayton Kershaw: Pitching style

-Kershaw's pitching style relies on deception, movement, and changes in velocity.
-He keeps the ball hidden so that it is hard for the batter to pick up the ball and has a consistent overhand delivery on all of his pitches.
-He also consistently lands low on the strike zone below the catcher's knees, causing batters to chase the ball even when it is going to hit the dirt.
-Out of the windup, Kershaw lowers his right foot vertically with a slight pause before moving it forward toward the plate.
+Kershaw relied on deception, movement, and changes in velocity.
+He hid the ball so that it was hard for the batter to pick up the ball, and he had a consistent overhand delivery on all of his pitches.
+He also consistently pitched low in the strike zone below the catcher's knees, causing batters to chase the ball even when it is going to hit the dirt.
+Out of the windup, Kershaw lowered his right foot vertically with a slight pause before moving it forward toward the plate.
 The motion was described during the 2015 National League Division Series as a "kickstand move," drawing a comparison with one setting a kickstand on a bicycle.
-Out of the stretch, he uses a slide step as it makes it difficult for a baserunner at first base to get a read on him.
+Out of the stretch, he used a slide step as it made it difficult for a baserunner at first base to get a read on him.
 He has often said that he modeled his pitching mechanics after his favorite pitcher growing up, Roger Clemens.

-Kershaw's repertoire includes a four-seam fastball that sits anywhere from 91 mph to 95 mph and in his younger years topped out at 98 mph with late movement, a slider from 84 mph to 90 mph, a 12–6 curveball from 72 mph to 75 mph, and a seldom thrown changeup (under 3%).
-He is also known for having one of the better pickoff moves to first base and is generally considered one of the better fielding pitchers in the game.
+Kershaw's repertoire included a four-seam fastball that sat anywhere from 91 mph to 95 mph and in his younger years topped out at 98 mph with arm-side movement, a slider from 84 mph to 90 mph, a 12–6 curveball from 72 mph to 75 mph, and a seldom-thrown changeup (under 3% usage).
+In the final seasons of his career, he also began to utilize a splitter and a two-seam fastball as a result of his diminishing velocity, as few of his pitches topped 90 mph.
+He was known for having one of the better pickoff moves to first base and was generally considered one of the better fielding pitchers.